-In my youth, during Jim Crow, I learned the manner of swallowing the bitter pill of racism in order to physically survive.
-At the age of seventeen, I joined the Military.
-The oath I took was as follows:
+In my youth, during Jim Crow, I learned the mannerisms of swallowing the bitter pill of racism in order to physically survive.
+In my eldership I've recognized my voice and the weaponry of my words.

-"The enemy outside cannot hurt you if there's no enemy within."
-African proverb...
+"The enemy outside cannot hurt us if there's no enemy within."
+African proverb...."

 Bloody Sunday' Became a Turning Point in the Civil Rights Movement and laid the groundwork for the Civil Rights bill of 1965.
 In 2021, over two hundred bills have been introduced by red states to galvanize voter suppression.